dalplatinum/dalplatinum.github.io/README.md

 		'splats'
 Or just leave the style bit off and get a random one.
 I'll add more styles as I a) think of them, and b) learn how to make them work.

+Three underscores will be replaced with a newline.
+Because I couldn't think of any other way to do that.

 If you are looking to use this in OBS, you can add it direct from here as a browser source - https://dalplatinum.github.io/?words=hello%20there